SenseTecnic/SenseTecnic.github.io/mqtt/connect-howto.md

 Now that we have a client set up, we'll use the standard MQTT nodes to connect to the service using FRED.
 First, we will create a flow that publishes messages to a topic on the service using FRED.

-First, log in to your FRED account.
+First, head over to [FRED](https://fred.sensetecnic.com) and log in to your FRED account if needed.
 For more information on how to use FRED see the [FRED Docs](http://sensetecnic.github.io/fred/).

 Drag an inject node to the canvas and configure it to send a string 'Hello World' to a test topic.
 Note that you have access to all topics on the MQTT service that start with `users/{username}` where username is your Sense Tecnic and FRED username.